yet-another-consulting-company/brink-commerce-java-sdk/README.md

 # Brink Commerce API - Java SDK
-An open-source SDK in Java for [Brink Commerce](brinkcommerce.com).
+An unofficial open-source SDK in Java for [Brink Commerce](brinkcommerce.com).
 The SDK mirrors the HTTP API and uses `java.net.http` for communication, no additional logic has been added to the API. **Java 17 is required**.
 The official Brink documentation can be found [here](https://docs.brinkcommerce.com).